 Sneakers on head n’ toes

 East, you’d think nah we don’t want that”

 It is all about self-criticism with a touch of irony, they explain.
 For someone following a similar life course to the authors of the track, who have both spent substantial time in Western Europe before moving back to Budapest, the above lines just speak for themselves.

-It is looking like a busy year in the life of Sophie M. They are currently composing the electronic soundtracks for a Budapest-based contemporary dance-theater play.
+It is looking like a busy year in the life of Sophie M, currently composing the electronic soundtracks for a Hungary-based contemporary dance-theater play.
 Once that’s over, they want to focus on finishing their debut album, Balance, which should come out later this year.
 And, if that wasn’t enough already, live DJ sets both in Hungary and abroad are also planned.